onflow/FRW-monorepo/README.md

 Setup the following environment variables in .env.dev file:

 - TEST_PASSWORD: The password for the test wallet
-- TEST_PK_P256: The P256 public key for the test wallet
-- TEST_PK_SECP256K1: The SECP256K1 public key for the test wallet

 ## Analyzing High Priority Issues